 How to create your PR strategy

 Looking to get eyeballs on your brand?
-To promote your products and services to a new audience?
+Promote your products and services to a new audience?
 Public relations defines how a company communicates with people - customers, prospects, partners, journalists, and more.
-Regardless the size of your business, or which industry you’re in, you need a PR strategy.
+Regardless of the size of your business, or which industry you’re in, you need a PR strategy.
 Let’s go public...

-To help you deal with a PR crisis, download my special edition PR crisis management eBook.
+To help you deal with a PR crisis, download my PR Crisis Management eBook.

 Expert advice, crisis tools and templates to help you protect your brand's reputation.